eosphoros-ai/DB-GPT/docs/docs/application/apps/chat_knowledge.md

-# Chat Knowledge
+# Chat Knowledge Base

-`Chat knowledge` provides the ability to question and answer questions based on private domain knowledge, and can build intelligent question and answer systems, reading assistants and other products based on the `knowledge base`. `RAG` technology is also used in DB-GPT to enhance knowledge retrieval.
+`Chat knowledge Base` provides the ability to question and answer questions based on private domain knowledge, and can build intelligent question and answer systems, reading assistants and other products based on the `knowledge base`. `RAG` technology is also used in DB-GPT to enhance knowledge retrieval.

 ## Noun explanation

 :::info note